andrewjamesford/pern-filtering-sorting-pagination/README.md

 # Filtering Sorting and Pagination

-An example of filtering, sorting and pagination in a NodeJS and ReactJS application.
+An example PERN app demonstrating filtering sorting and pagination with a mock e-commerce store

+Written in NodeJS and ReactJS application.

 ## Dependencies